-Organizing your baking station is essential to keeping it clean.
-Here are some helpful tips for organizing your area with the right storage solutions.
+Organising your baking station is essential to keeping it clean.
+Here are some helpful tips for streamlining your work area with the right storage solutions.
 This will make sure you’ll never have a messy disaster again!
 Here are a few helpful tips:

 If baking is your passion, it’s time to think big!
 Now that you have a space for creating delicious recipes and the equipment necessary to do so, there’s no reason why you can’t make this venture successful.
 The following is a list of steps you’ll want to take before diving into baking as an aspiring entrepreneur:

-2) Create a comprehensive budget for start-up costs such as ingredients, equipment, rentals (if applicable), etc., in order to figure out what items are affordable based on cost per unit vs demand for those products.
+2) Create a comprehensive budget for start-up costs such as ingredients, equipment, rentals (if applicable), etc. To figure out what items are affordable based on cost per unit vs demand for those products.